Distances

 is passed (whenever available).

 Average Nucleotide Identity.
 The ANI is the average nucleotide identity between fragments of two genomes.
-The Software used as a search engine can be controlled using the metadata field haai_p
+The Software used as a search engine can be controlled using the haai_p

 : blast+